-Teachers should be aware that good vision is a foundation for children being fit, healthy and ready to learn.1 Teachers should know that two in five children have vision conditions which affect learning.2
+Teachers know that good vision is essential for children being fit, healthy and ready to learn.1 Unfortunately, two in five children have vision conditions that affect learning.2

-Fortunately, the U.S. Congress and Federal agency officials considered the science and evidence of children's vision care and made it a true national health care priority.
-Now, under Federal law and regulations, pediatric eye health is recognized as essential and millions of previously uninsured children today have coverage for direct access to annual eye exams and follow-up care.6 Optometrists look forward to serving the public by making essential children's eye exams, accessible and the starting point for primary prevention, thereby assuring children a lifetime of vision health and learning.
+Fortunately, the U.S. Congress and federal agency officials have made children's vision care a true national health care priority.
+Now, under federal law and regulations, pediatric eye health is recognized as essential medical care.
+Millions of previously uninsured children now have insurance coverage for annual eye exams and follow-up care.6 As the starting point for primary prevention, children's eye exams can help assure children a lifetime of vision health and learning.

-Of course, even with the government and health professionals doing more than ever before to help get children to eye exams, all schools and teachers must also help by moving away from reliance on vision screening to assuring all children receive eye examination from an eye doctor.
+Schools and teachers can also help by moving away from relying on vision screenings to assuring all children receive eye examinations from an eye doctor.